mikehaertel/minrx/README.md

   no portable POSIX API for looking up the locale information that would be needed to implement this syntax.

-* The `[= =]` syntax inside bracket expressions for "collating element equivalence classes" uses a semi-portable but horrendously slow and non-standard-conforming algorithm for finding equivalent characters.
+* The `[= =]` syntax inside bracket expressions for "equivalence classes" uses a semi-portable but horrendously slow and non-standard-conforming algorithm for finding equivalent characters.
   Each `[= =]` in a pattern likely requires several milliseconds to compile on a modern CPU.
 Again, there is no portable POSIX API that